finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConfigurationSetsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConfigurationSetsApi>();
             var createConfigurationSet = new CreateConfigurationSet(); // CreateConfigurationSet | The data to create a configuration set var userId = "userId_example";  // string? | Feature that allows Administrators to administer personal settings  (but never reveal the value of secrets) of a specific user. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ConfigurationSet result = apiInstance.CreateConfigurationSet(createConfigurationSet, userId, opts: opts);

                 // [EARLY ACCESS] CreateConfigurationSet: Create a configuration set ConfigurationSet result = apiInstance.CreateConfigurationSet(createConfigurationSet, userId);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));